Indira Varma

 Indira Varma Bio

-Indira Anne Varma (born 27 September 1973) is a British actress and narrator with a broad body of stage, film and television work.
-She made her screen debut in Kama Sutra: A Tale of Love (1996) and has built a career that spans high-profile television drama, major feature films and award-winning theatre performances.
+Indira Anne Varma (born 27 September 1973) is a British actress and narrator with a career spanning theatre, film and television.
+She made her screen debut in Kama Sutra: A Tale of Love (1996) and has built a diverse body of work that includes high-profile television roles, feature films and award-winning stage performances.

 Early Life and Background

-Indira Anne Varma was born in Bath, Somerset, and raised in the United Kingdom.
-She is the only child of an Indian father and a Swiss mother of partial Genoese Italian descent; her mother worked as a graphic designer and her father worked as an illustrator.
+Indira Anne Varma was born on 27 September 1973 in Bath, Somerset, United Kingdom, and raised in Bath.
+She is the only child of an Indian father and a Swiss mother who was of part Genoese Italian descent; her mother worked as a graphic designer and her father was an illustrator.
+Varma’s bicultural family environment exposed her to a blend of creative influences from an early age.

 Path to Celebrity